 AmeriCorps, also known as the domestic Peace Corps, engages Americans of all ages in service opportunities each year.
 AmeriCorps members serve with local nonprofits and community agencies, where they have the opportunity to teach adults to read, make neighborhoods safer, teach children how to be healthier, as well as respond to and assist in natural disasters.

 In Arkansas, AmeriCorps members have been able to serve over 80,000 people.
-Most of these AmeriCorps members serve with projects like Arkansas Garden Corps, Legal Aid of Arkansas, and Arkansas Future Teacher Initiative, as well as many others.
+Most of these AmeriCorps members serve with projects like Arkansas Garden Corps and Arkansas Future Teacher Initiative, as well as many others.
 Members can also serve in AmeriCorps*VISTA (Volunteers in Service to America), AmeriCorps*NCCC (the National Civilian Community Corps), and in Senior Corps in locations across America.
-Arkansas has AmeriCorps programs operating in all of its 75 counties.
+Arkansas has AmeriCorps programs operating in many of its 75 counties.
 We’re teaching children to read, making neighborhoods safer, building affordable homes, and responding to natural disasters nationwide.

 What do AmeriCorps Members do?